Shinhwa: 2002–2003: Making history, change in management, and solo activities

 Their first compilation album, My Choice (January 2002), featured some of the members' favorite songs and some of their most popular tracks.
 In contrast to Hey, Come On!s strong sales, My Choice was met with moderate success, selling more than 171,300 copies while debuting and peaking at No. 4 before it dropped from the Korean monthly Chart.
 On the Year-End Chart, My Choice ranked No. 31, selling a total of 183,000 copies.
 A few months after the release of My Choice, Shinhwa released their fifth studio album, Perfect Man, on March 29, 2002.
 The album marked the return of member Andy.
 Perfect Man debuted atop the Korean monthly chart, becoming Shinhwa's second chart-topping album.
-Along with the title track, the group promoted with the album with the second single "I Pray 4 U".
+Along with the title track, the group promoted the album with the second single "I Pray 4 U".
 Final sales were over 355,000 copies and the album was ranked No. 14 on the year end Top 100 Albums in 2002 Chart, with over 362,00 copies sold.

 Shinhwa made history in the Korean music industry by becoming the longest-running Korean boy band with the release of its sixth album, Wedding (December 2002).
 The album debuted and peaked at No. 3 and sold over 273,700 copies.
 Wedding also marked the expiration of their contract with SM Entertainment, who offered all the members except Dongwan a second contract.
 The group collectively chose to sign with Good Entertainment, resulting in a court battle to retain the use of their name, which they won.
 Because the contract with Good Entertainment would not begin until 2004, members pursued solo activities in 2003: Min-woo went solo under the name "M," releasing his first album entitled Un-touch-able, while Hye-sung collaborated with Kangta and Lee Ji-hoon for a project group S. Jun Jin branched out into acting with the drama Forbidden Love alongside actress Kim Tae-hee.
 Andy and Jun Jin participated in a Korean sitcom Nonstop 4 as well as Banjun Drama.
 Eric began acting in dramas soon after acting in several CFs.
 Shinhwa is the first to have its members promote as solo artists while still continuing group activities.
 The members too strived in the solo activities.